-As we move from the summer to the winter Olympics, it seems only fitting to talk about bronze, silver, and gold.
-Like the Olympic metals, types of health insurance plans are categorized into metal levels.
-Unlike Olympic metal categories, health insurance metals have nothing to do with quality or performance.
-Rather, health insurance metals help people understand the amount of cost-sharing that goes on between the plan holder and the insurance company in any given plan.
-(Need a refresher on what cost sharing means?
+Health insurance metals help people understand the amount of cost-sharing that goes on between the plan holder and the insurance company in any given plan.
+(Need a refresher on how these costs work?
 Check out our health insurance lingo blog post here!)

 Remember that the exact amount of cost-sharing can vary from plan to plan.
-According to healthcare.gov, at each metal level, you’ll pay a different percentage of total yearly costs of your care, and your insurance company will pay the rest.
+And at each metal level, you’ll pay a different percentage of total yearly costs of your care, while your insurance company will pays the rest.
 Total costs include premiums, deductibles, and out-of-pocket costs like co-payments and co-insurance.

 As a rule, the less the insurance company pays in cost-sharing, the lower the cost of the plan.
 So, Bronze plans typically have the lowest monthly premium costs and highest costs when you need care.
 Monthly premium costs generally increase according to metal levels.
 Silver, Gold, and Platinum cost more each month in premium payments but will have lowers costs when you need care.
 While your monthly premium price is often the top consideration when purchasing health insurance, it’s important to consider the deductible and cost-sharing as well, since these two factors can impact the total amount of out-of-pocket healthcare costs you might incur in a plan year.
 The total cost of care is what really matters.